SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 ![Image without Pneumonia 2](./images/image-4.png)

-As you can see, pneumonia and non-pneumonia patients' intensity distributions follow more of a normal distribution.
-As already mentioned above, the diagnosis of pneumonia from chest X-rays can be challenging.
+As you can see, Pneumonia and non-Pneumonia patients' intensity distributions follow more of a normal distribution.
+As already mentioned above, the diagnosis of Pneumonia from chest x-rays can be challenging.
 This has several reasons:

-1. The appearance of pneumonia in a chest X-ray can be very vague depending on the stage of the infection
+1. The appearance of Pneumonia in a chest x-ray can be very vague depending on the stage of the infection
 2. Pneumonia often overlaps with other diseases
 3. Pneumonia can mimic benign abnormalities